NQF Levels 1-10 | Guide to South Africa’s Qualifications

 The NQF also helps grow the economy by making it easier for employers and learners to understand and compare different qualifications.
 Managed by SAQA, it maintains national and international standards through proper accreditation and quality checks.

-Understanding NQF levels and credits is important for planning your education and career.
-It helps you make informed decisions and keep up with the changing needs of society.
+Understanding NQF levels and credits is important for planning your education and career in 2026 and beyond.
+It helps you make informed decisions and keep up with society’s changing needs.

-The NQF in South Africa organises all qualifications into ten levels, from basic education to advanced degrees.
+The NQF levels in South Africa include all qualifications organised into ten levels, from basic education to advanced degrees.
 It ensures that each qualification meets national standards.

 How do NQFs benefit individuals?